 What’s there to do on Kiawah Island?

-Well, there’s beach, beach and more beach.
+Well, there’s a beach, beach and more beach.
 It’s possible to spend an entire vacation enjoying the pristine beaches, 10-miles of beaches in fact.
-Should you fancy a change of scenery or a little more excitement, there are miles of trails to walk or pedal, places to eat, shopping, nature, fishing , arts and cultural events, Tidal Trailskayaking, eco adventures, water sports, tennis and pickle ball.
+Should you fancy a change of scenery or a little more excitement, there are miles of trails to walk or pedal, places to eat, shopping, nature, fishing, arts, and cultural events, Tidal Trails kayaking, eco-adventures, water sports, tennis, and pickleball.
 There’s really no time to become bored unless boredom is your objective.

-With year-round balmy weather, lush scenery and a tranquil setting this is a golfer’s paradise.
+With year-round balmy weather, lush scenery and a tranquil setting, this is a golfer’s paradise.
 Internationally recognized as a golf destination, there are nine world-class courses sprawling across and around Kiawah Island.
-Seven of these courses, including the Ocean Course, are owned and operated by The Kiawah Island Golf Resort and designed by some of golf’s most elite course designers.
-The resort is also home to a golf academy affording golfers of all skill levels the chance to train and enhance their game in a state-of-the art facility.
+Seven of these courses, including the Ocean Course, is owned and operated by The Kiawah Island Golf Resort and designed by some of golf’s most elite course designers.
+The resort is also home to a golf academy affording golfers of all skill levels the chance to train and enhance their game in a state-of-the-art facility.